Zielona Góra Główna railway station

-Zielona Góra Główna (Polish for Zielona Góra Main station) is a railway station in Zielona Góra, the largest city in Lubusz Voivodeship, Poland.
+Zielona Góra Główna (lit.
+'Zielona Góra Main') is a railway station in Zielona Góra, the largest city in Lubusz Voivodeship, Poland.
 According to the classification of passenger stations in Poland, it belongs to Voivodeship station.
 In 2018, the station served approximately 4,400 passengers a day.

 History

 The station was built in 1871, when the city of Zielona Góra (German: Grünberg) was part of the German Empire.
 The current station building was built in the 1960s, and it was completely renovated during the 2000s to 2010s.

 Train services

 Zielona Góra Główna has train connections to Gorzów Wielkopolski, Zbąszynek, Rzepin, Warsaw, Frankfurt (Oder) and Kraków, main cities of the surrounding regions: Poznań, Szczecin and Wrocław as well as direct international connections to Berlin, Vienna.